matsim-vsp/bimodal-contact-reductions/readme.md

 - `CorrelationAnalysis-SocialHomophily.R`: Computes correlation coefficients for participants' and CC's number of contacts.
 Produces Table 3 and Figure 6 [X].

+- `BayesianReductionModel.ipynb`: Bayesian reduction model to fit one to four distributions to the contact data.
+Leave-one-out cross validation is used for model comparison.

 ## Miscellaneous files
 - `mytheme.R`: Creates a personalized theme that is applied to all figures.